sheehui/tp/docs/DeveloperGuide.md

 1. When a `XYZCommand` class (e.g. `HomeCommand`, `ViewCommand`,...) is executed, it returns a `CommandResult` object containing a logic action if the `XYZCommand` requires a change in tab or view. <br>
 2. `LogicManager` accepts this `CommandResult` object and executes the logic action here.`LogicManager` is a facade that is able to set and change the current `ParserStrategy`.<br>
 3. `ParserContext` in `LogicManager` is updated to contain the `ABCParser` of the new view or tab.<br>
-4. `UI` is updated to change its state, which is kept track of by `UiState` by accepting the consumer also in the `CommandResult`.<br>
+4. `Ui` is updated to change its state, which is kept track of by `UiState` by accepting the consumer also in the `CommandResult`.<br>
 </div>

 #### 4.3 Contact Tab